scipion-em/docs/docs/scipion-modes/scipion-configuration.rst

     GCTF_CUDA_LIB = None  # Fill to override scipion CUDA_LIB
     MOTIONCOR2_CUDA_LIB = None  # Fill to override scipion CUDA_LIB

+See *** for more details regarding CUDA and Xmipp.

 MPI variables
 =============